simonkurtz-MSFT/python-openai-loadbalancer/README.md

 **This is a pseudo load-balancer.**

 When executing this code in parallel, there is no way to distribute requests uniformly across all Azure OpenAI instances.
 Doing so would require a centralized service, cache, etc. to keep track of a common backends list, but that would also imply a locking mechanism for updates, which would immediately inhibit the performance benefits of the load balancer.
-Without knowledge of any other python workers, we can only randomize selection of an available backend.
+Without knowledge of any other Python workers, we can only randomize selection of an available backend.

 Furthermore, while the load balancer handles retries across available backends, the [OpenAI Python API library](https://github.com/openai/openai-python) is not fully insulated from failing on multiple HTTP 429s when all backends are returning HTTP 429s.
-It is advised to load-test with multiple concurrent python workers to understand how your specific Azure OpenAI instances, your limits, and your load balancer configuration function.
+It is advised to load-test with multiple concurrent Python workers to understand how your specific Azure OpenAI instances, your limits, and your load balancer configuration function.

 ## Attribution